antoinepryy/TDA602-man-in-the-middle/README.md

 ![Wireshark Telnet sniffing](assets/wireshark.png)

-However, in our case, we have a script that does the sniffing and the credentials retrieving automaticaly:
+However, in our case, we have a script that does the sniffing and the credentials retrieving automaticaly.

 First of all, we use the scapy library and its function `sniff` to analyse incoming packets on our network interface: